-How could an old woman’s fall launch her daughter’s life-changing series of shocking discoveries and events.
+An old woman falls and it launches her daughter into a life-changing series of shocking discoveries and events.
 When Sharon Cooper inventories her estranged mother’s house, she is not prepared for what she finds; decades-long secrets that reveal unbelievable family history, unknown relatives, connections to the mob, greed, blackmail, and murder.

 About The Unwanted Series